 An Insider's Guide

-Welcome to Gion, Kyoto.
 A charming neighbourhood patterned with historic wooden townhouses, traditional tea houses (ochaya) and known as one of the few places in Japan where Geisha culture is still thriving.
-It’s hardly surprising Gion is one of Kyoto’s most mesmerising neighbourhoods – inspiring us to design a new line of backpacks, perfect to take along whilst exploring.
+It’s hardly surprising Gion is one of Kyoto’s most mesmerising neighbourhoods – inspiring us to design a line of backpacks and bags, perfect to take along whilst exploring.
 To get your intrigue (and taste for tea) going, we compiled an insider’s guide to the essential spots you should definitely explore.

 Fuel your appetite